-Tony Jones: You seem to always be on the road, what keeps bringing you back to touring
+Tony Jones: What keeps bringing you back to touring?

 Tony Jones: How do you prepare for a tour?

 Marshall Crenshaw: I don’t always prepare, actually.
 Sometimes I just show up at the first gig and wing it from there..

 Tony Jones: You and I both share a passion for independent radio, is there any chance that The Bottomless Pit will someday return to the airwaves?

 Marshall Crenshaw: Ah, thanks for asking.
 The show went on hiatus in January so I could focus on a film production that I decided to attempt.
 Once I’ve completed that (unless I die trying), I’d like to do the show again, probably will.